Treide1/flow-template/README.md

   * VisualGroup-based Video player
   * Start, Stop, Move to time, etc.
 * Param Picker
-  * Like orx-gui, but in a different application / interface
+  * Like `[orx-gui](https://github.com/openrndr/orx/tree/master/orx-jvm/orx-gui)`, but in a different application / interface
   * Live program or similar to change values on the fly (like OliveProgram, but only for hand-picked variables)
 * [Spotify API](https://developer.spotify.com/documentation/web-api/reference) integration